 -

 Guidance.
-A consistent 1d4 boost to your allies’ ability checks is seriously useful.
+A consistent 1d4 (2.5 on average) boost to your allies’ ability checks is seriously useful.
 The only downsides are the concentration requirement interfering with long-standing spells and the touch range effect.

 -

 Word of Radiance.
 The only area-of-effect damage cantrip available to Clerics.
-It’s a Con save and only 1d6 radiant damage, but if you’re surrounded by enemies (especially undead), it’s the perfect spell to cast.
+It’s forces a Constitution saving throw and only 1d6 radiant damage, but if you’re surrounded by enemies (especially undead), it’s the perfect spell to cast.
+If you don’t expect to be in melee range of enemies very often, I recommend picking up two utility cantrips alongside Toll the Dead and skipping Word of Radiance.
+But if you’re the party’s tank, WoR becomes much more attractive.

 -